Director of Youth and Vocational Programs (2023 - 2024)

 - Rotary School Awards are presented to students at the time of their annual school Awards Ceremony

-- Educational Awards are provided to schools to support innovative new program
+- Educational grants are provided to schools to support innovative new program

 - The John Law Award is given to a local soccer club to assist with supporting a promising local player